 The initial contact for concerns should be via your child's class teacher.
-This is best achieved in a prearranged meeting.
+This is best achieved in a prearranged meeting or by using Dojo.
 In other instances, you can contact the school office to arrange a meeting with the SENCo, FLO, Head teacher, Deputy head teacher or Assistant head teacher via the office.
 If queries cannot be answered immediately a meeting will be arranged in order to discuss concerns and decide on further action if required.